shalnoimottaki/laravelproject/README.md

 # School_project_with_laravel
-Mini project about the school with laravel 8
+Mini project about the school with laravel 9
+# Project in master file